DarwinLM: Evolutionary Structured Pruning of Large Language Models: Method

 This formulation extends the derivation of OBS to account for all rows $d_{row}$.
-In our context, we focus on three types of pruned structures: (1) head pruning in multi-head self-attention, (2) pruning of the intermediate dimension of MLP modules, and (3) removing the entire attention or MLP module.
+In our context, we focus on two types of pruned structures: (1) head pruning in multi-head self-attention, and (2) pruning of the intermediate dimension of MLP modules.

-\paragraph{Granularity.} To reduce the required memory for storing the database, we enforce the number of pruned dimensions in the MLP modules to be a multiple of $m=32$.
+\textbf{Granularity.} To reduce the required memory for storing the database, we enforce the number of pruned dimensions in the MLP modules to be a multiple of $m=32$.
 For attention modules, we prune on a per-head basis.
 For each module, we only consider identifying the pruned columns of the final output matrix, referring to the down projection in the case of an MLP.
 Once the pruned structure of the output matrix is determined, the corresponding rows are pruned in the other matrices (i.e., the K, Q, and V matrices in the attention module, and the up and gate projections in the MLP).
-However, if the model applies group-query attention (GQA) \citep{ainslie2023gqa}, such as in Llama-3.1 and Qwen-2.5, we avoid pruning the K and V matrices.
+However, for models with group-query attention (GQA) \citep{ainslie2023gqa}, such as in Llama-3.1 and Qwen-2.5, we avoid pruning the K and V matrices.
 During the forward pass, we remove the corresponding heads in the repeated K and V matrices to obtain computationally compatible structures and reduce computation.